robertpbellamy/react-quote-calculator/README.md

 This is a sample quote calculator inspired by the home removal quote calculator https://www.anyvan.com/.

-React, React Redux and Redux Toolkit have been used to make the calculator more interactive, making it quick for users to obtain a quote.
+React, React Redux and Redux Toolkit have been used to make the calculator more interactive, making it quick & easy for users to obtain a quote.

 The frontend communicates with microservices written in Go for each step of the quote process.